MadMatcher/MadLib/docs/madlib-technical-guide.md

        # fill_na defaults to 0.0, no need to specify unless you want a different fill value
    )

-   # Result DataFrame looks like OPTION 1
+   # Result DataFrame looks like
    result = pd.DataFrame({
        'id2': [1, 1, 2, 2],
        'id1': [10, 11, 12, 13],                # id1_list gets expanded to individual id1 entries